dharmafly/pablo-docs/_posts/2004-01-01-getting-started.md

         /* Add non-SVG fallback content */
     }

-_On this website, you can edit any of the code snippets that have 'Run' buttons, and re-run the script (except on mobile browsers)._
+_Except on mobile, you can edit any code snippet with a 'Run' button on this website and re-run the snippet._